fixedtire/shell_cheatsheets/README.md

 full list here: https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md
 ```

-#Installation
+##Installation:

-1. Write .txt files to user/local (you can also cherry-pick what you need :cherry:)
+1. Write .txt files to user/local (you can also cherry-pick what you need :cherries: )